This article will help you:

 - Consider the age of the offense (how recently it occurred) -- less recent crimes may be less relevant.

-- Consider the relevance of the offense -- not all offenses affect the applicant’s qualifications as a tenant.
+- Consider the relevance of the offense -- not all offenses affect the candidate's qualifications as a tenant.

 - Offenses that are taken into consideration should be closely tied to ensuring the safety of other tenants or your property -- for example, convictions for drug manufacturing and distribution.